All posts

 Foreign Tax CreditAvailable but complicated by entity classification mismatch.
 Credit calculation differs from UK/US approach.

-For more on the Canadian classification trap, see Canada-US Tax Treaty and LLC Income.
+More on this in Canada-US Tax Treaty and LLC Income.

 India: FEMA + Schedule FA